-A virtual assistant (sometimes called Remote Assistants) is generally self-employed and provides administrative, technical, or creative assistance to clients remotely from a home office.
-Virtual Assistants are independent contractors as opposed to employees so their clients are not responsible for any employee-related taxes, insurance or benefits, however just like casual employees these costs are reflected in slightly higher fees.
+A VIRTUAL ASSISTANT (sometimes called a remote assistant) is generally self-employed and provides administrative, technical, or creative assistance to clients remotely from a home office.
+Virtual assistants are independent contractors, as opposed to employees, so their clients are not responsible for any employee-related taxes, insurance or benefits.
+However just like casual employees, these costs are reflected in slightly higher fees.

 Virtual Assistant Business Office

 A professional virtual assistant will have a home office, with a computer, all the software required, a good internet connection and usually a VoIP Phone Service or online VoIP service like Skype.
 The benefit of this to a business that hires a virtual assistant is that they don’t have these extra costs — this includes printers and office supplies and stationary — and that they get 100% productive work.

 The benefit to the virtual assistant business is that they can work from home and save all the costs associated with travelling to and working in an office, including petrol and car costs as well as lost time in travel.